- Students will understand the purpose of hyperbole and be able to identify it.

 - Tell them that hyperboles are used to add description and usually humor to a text.

 - Explain to students that in this lesson, they will examine and create examples of hyperbole to understand that it's used to add exaggerated description to text and make things seems better or worse than what they actually are.

-- Have students work on the Practice with Hyperbole worksheet.
+- Have students work on the What is Hyperbole? worksheet.
 They'll identify different characteristics from the various images and write a descriptive hyperbole for each.